SamanthaHindle/preprint_JournalClub/ROADMAP.md

 The beta testers will be asked to:
  * Host two Preprint JCs in their own department following our Preprint JC Starter Kit;
  * Write a review for each discussed preprint following our Review Worksheet;
- * Email the reviews to each preprint’s corresponding author(s) and upload them online (platform TBD, but possibly The Winnower as suggested by Prachee Avasthi or direct comments on bioRxiv or whatever server was hosting the preprint);
+ * Email the reviews to each preprint’s corresponding author(s) and upload them online (platform TBD, but possibly [The Winnower](https://thewinnower.com/) as suggested by Prachee Avasthi, [AcademicKarma](http://academickarma.org/), and/or direct comments on [bioRxiv](http://www.biorxiv.org/) or whatever server was hosting the preprint);
  * Fill out a Beta Tester Feedback Survey;
- * Document attendees’ reactions and experiences with discussing a preprint and providing feedback to the authors by having them fill out a short Preprint JC Participant Survey.
+ * Document attendees’ reactions and experiences with discussing a preprint and providing feedback to the authors, by having them fill out a short Preprint JC Participant Survey.

-To provide a baseline to compare the data to, we will also ask either the same alfa and beta testers (if appropriate) or other randomly selected researchers that normally host conventional JCs to tell us about their own success level and obstacles.
+To provide a baseline to compare the data to, we will also ask either the same alpha and beta testers (if appropriate) or other randomly selected researchers that normally host conventional JCs to tell us about their own success level and obstacles.

 #### Phase III